 During the 2015 Seminar Series titled Trending Now! #FireProtection: Technologies Impacting the Future, Lee Kaiser spoke about emergency communications in fire alarm systems.
 In the video excerpt below, you can watch as he explains the step-by-step process to find the building code requirements as needed for new buildings.
-If you would like to register for the 2016 Seminar click here.

 Want Access to the Full Video?

 There is much more information available in the full video than we will be releasing in our blog series.
 Don't miss out!
 If you'd like to watch the entire Emergency Communication Systems portion of the seminar, click here to receive the full video.

 Lee: So, you maybe have the question, "If I was going to build a new building, how do I find if a voice alarm system is required or not?"
 So, let's step through that.

 This flow chart sort of shows us how to do that.
 First, we'd have to figure out what code's applicable for our new building, and let's just assume that's the 2012 International Building Code.
 Inside of that code, you start to research what occupancies are part of my building.
 So, I'd look at Chapter 3, which is the occupancy chapter, and figure out which occupancies are appropriate.